udevbe/greenfield/docs/pages/getting_started/index.md

 ```shell
 yarn workspace @gfld/compositor-proxy-cli start
 ```
+{: .important }
+> The Compositor Proxy works best with node.js 20 or greater.
+You can easily install it using [nvm](https://github.com/nvm-sh/nvm).

 This will start the Compositor Proxy CLI locally on your machine with several applications pre-configured.
 The following URLs are available.